ember-learn/guides-source/guides/release/upgrading/editions.md

 For existing Ember users, Native Classes might seem a bit strange, but for developers coming from general JavaScript backgrounds or other frameworks, it might be hard for them to imagine Ember any other way.

-Before classes were available in JavaScript, Ember developers still got to use some class-like features thanks to `EmberObject`.
+Before classes were available in JavaScript, Ember developers still got to use some class-like features thanks to `@ember/object`.
-Now that classes are available in JavaScript, we can do away with some of the `EmberObject` quirks.
+Now that classes are available in JavaScript, we can do away with some of the `@ember/object` quirks.

 ### Getting used to Native Classes